What are we looking for?

 - Geography - four to six

-- History - five to seven
+- History - approximately seven to eight

 - History and Modern Languages - up to three